TODAY’S BIBLE READING CHALLENGE:

 We’re back in a genealogy after the tower of Babel.
 The Adams Synchronological Chart of World History is again a great resource to visualize the genealogies.

 But Genesis 11:27 is not something to skip.
 We’re introduced to Abram, born in 2166 BC.
-And here’s a great chart to overview his life.
-And if you have been to the Oriental Institute in Chicago you will see a collection of artifacts from Ur from the time of Abram.
-If you go there, you’d notice Ur was culturally significant, and to researchers, was the largest city in the world at the time of Abram.
-God told him to leave Ur (Genesis 12:1 uses the past perfect to refer to God’s communication to Abram, but interestingly the New Testament clarifies when God spoke to Abram in Acts 7:2-4).
+If you’ve been to the Oriental Institute in Chicago, you’ll see a collection of artifacts from Ur thought to be from the time of Abram.
+If you go there, you’ll notice Ur was culturally significant and the largest city in the world at the time of Abram.
+God told him to leave Ur; Genesis 12:1 uses the past perfect to refer to God’s communication to Abram, but it’s interesting that the New Testament in Acts 7:2-4 clarifies when God spoke to Abram.

-Proverbs 1:28 – it appears to contradict Proverbs 8:17.
+Proverbs 1:28 — This verse appears to contradict Proverbs 8:17.
 The key to understanding this seeming contradiction?
 Isaiah 55:6.

 Share how reading through the Bible has been a blessing to you!
 E-mail us at firstname.lastname@example.org or call and leave a message at 414-885-5370.